Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 extensionConfigs {
   k8s: {
-    auth: {
-      ✅ kubeConfig: az.aksKubeConfig(...) // any data needed to get it.
-Overloads may depend on auth workflow.
+    namespace: 'default'
-      ✅ kubeConfig: getSecret(...)
+    kubeConfig: getSecret(...)
+    // OR
+    kubeConfig: az.aksClusterCredentials(...) // New function, overloads pending the resource/extension capabilities.
+    // OR
+    kubeConfig: { // NOT allowed for stack deployments
+      source: 'Custom'
-      ❌ kubeConfig: loadFileContent('...')
+      value: loadFileContent('...')
-      ❌ kubeConfig: 'inlinedSecret'
     }
-    namespace: 'default'
+    // OR
+    kubeConfig: { // NOT allowed for stack deployments
+      source: 'Custom'
+      value: 'inlined'
+    }
   }
 }
 ```